The Testament of Sister New Devil: Light novels

 The first light novel volume was published on September 29, 2012, under Kadokawa Shoten's Kadokawa Sneaker Bunko imprint.
 The thirteenth and last volume has been published on March 31, 2021.

 Manga

 A manga adaptation with art by Kashiwa Miyako began serialization in Kadokawa Shoten's shōnen manga magazine Shōnen Ace in the July 2013 issue, released on May 25, 2013.
 A second manga adaptation, titled Shinmai Maō no Testament: Arashi! (新妹魔王の契約者・嵐！), focusing on the antics of Maria with art by Fumihiro Kiso, began serialization in Hakusensha's seinen manga magazine Young Animal Arashi on February 7, 2014.
 Both series have been licensed for publication in North America by Seven Seas Entertainment.

 Anime

 An anime television adaptation premiered on January 7, 2015.
 The opening theme is "Blade of Hope" by sweet ARMS and the ending theme is "Still Sis" by Kaori Sadohara.
 A second season titled The Testament of Sister New Devil BURST premiered on October 9, 2015.
-The anime is licensed in North America by Crunchyroll, with Funimation handling the home video release.
+Crunchyroll streamed the series, with Funimation handling the home video release.
 Anime Limited released the series in the UK.

-The theme music of the anime is very similar to that of Fairy Tail, in fact, being an arrangement of it.
-Which in itself is not surprising, since these two anime have the same composer.